Setting up a Docker automation stack

 # Deploying everything using docker compose

-Now that we've gotten everything ready we can finally set up the stack.
+Now that we've installed Docker and retrieved our VPN configuration, we can set up the stack.
 Create a new folder to house all everything compose related, for example /home/user/projects/automation.
 Inside this folder, make a new file named compose.yaml, and paste in the following:

 # Some notes about some important things so that they don't need to be repeated for every container.